Talk to your Health Care Professional

 # Kids Clubs

 Talk to the kids club supervisor and make sure they fully understand and can cater for a child with allergies, bring your allergy management plan with child’s photo, allergy details and contact number for you.
-Have your child wear an alert bracelet.
+Have your child wear a travel alert bracelet to highlight their allergies to staff.
+Our travel medical bracelets have “Emergency” on the outside in 4 languages; English, German, Italian and French.
 Staff in kids clubs can change daily or from morning to afternoon so be prepared to brief staff each time on your child’s allergies & how to administer an adrenaline pen, if prescribed for your child it should be with them at all times.

 # Confirm emergency numbers and nearest hospital/health care professional